zigyasa3/ZigyasA/README.md

   <section id="about" class="section bg-light">
     <div class="container">
       <h2>About Zigyasa Coaching Centre</h2>
-      <p>Founded in 2010, Zigyasa is committed to academic excellence and holistic development of students.</p>
+      <p>Founded in 20th June 2024, Zigyasa is committed to academic excellence and holistic development of students.</p>
     </div>
   </section>